So you’ve got a great business idea…you need to find and analyse key competitors to know where you stand in the market.

 It’s helpful to think of the market as an ecosystem of buyers and sellers.
 The actions of both buyers and sellers have an effect on the market, as can outside influences like new legislation, cultural trends or changes in technology.
 Having said that, trying to understand everything that could impact this market ecosystem is not necessary – and it may be impossible!
 But being well informed about it and crafting what your place in it will look like, is absolutely essential.

-Now we’ve discussed what market research is, we can start to understand the ways in which we can go about conducting it.
-For this article, we’re going to specifically focus on the ways in which you can research your businesses competitors.
+Now we’ve discussed what market research is, we can start to understand the ways in which we can go about conducting it .
+For this article, we’re going to specifically focus on the ways in which you can research and analyse key competitors.

 Finding your competitors

-Before we jump into the plethora of ways in which you can find your competitors, we should discuss the concept of direct and indirect competition.
+Before we jump into the plethora of ways in which you can find your and analyse key competitors, we should discuss the concept of direct and indirect competition.

 Direct competition – these are competitors who are competing for the same customers as you and are selling a similar product or service.